-Approximate number of applications 2,283 556 Number accepted Percentage accepted 24.4%
+Approximate number of applications 3,248 Number accepted 814 Percentage accepted 25.1%

 The majority of University of Georgia School of Law students are not ranked in individual order.
-Only those members of a class whose cumulative GPAs are in the top 10% or who have cumulative GPAs greater than 3.5 are ranked in individual order.
+Only those members of a class whose cumulative GPAs are in the top 25% are ranked in individual order.